OYC Meeting Minutes – 02/08/17

 PARTICIPATION CHARTER CONSULTATION

-The Youth Council were asked questions for statements to be used with the Participation Charter ConsultationConsultation is when members of an organisation gather information/feedback from members of the public or group on a project or scheme.
-More.
+The Youth Council were asked questions for statements to be used with the Participation Charter Consultation.
 The questions that were asked upon the Youth Council consisted of;

 EVENTS/TRIPS